-Preventing gender-based violence is a top priority of Maryam Monsef, newly-appointed federal Minister of the Status of Women, now and in the coming months.
+Preventing gender-based violence is a top priority of Maryam Monsef, federal Minister of the Status of Women Canada, now and in the coming months.

 “It’s basic.
-Without women’s safety and freedom, it’s hard, if not impossible, for them to achieve empowerment and equality,” she said in a recent interview with JOURNEY Magazine.
+Without women’s safety and freedom, it’s hard, if not impossible, for them to achieve empowerment and equality,” she said, in an interview with JOURNEY Magazine.

 “We’ve seen what happens when women are empowered.
 They move mountains.
 We’ve also seen what happens when they haven’t been.”: Monsef

 Leaving behind a tumultuous year as Minister of Democratic Institutions, Monsef is confident that in her new role, she can make a difference in the lives of girls and women across the country, and locally in her home riding of Peterborough-Kawartha.

 But women’s equality in Canada has regressed over the last two decades, says the Canadian Feminist Alliance for International Action in a January letter to the Prime Minister and three cabinet ministers, including Monsef.

 “In 1995, Canada held 1st place on the United Nations Gender Equality Index; Canada is now at 25th.
 Recently, the World Economic Forum ranked Canada 35th on gender equality out of 144 countries.
 We know that Canada can do better,” the letter says.

 So does Monsef and the Liberals have a plan for Canada to “do better”?

 “It’s been 41 years since the Status of Women Ministry was established,” she said.
 “We still have so much work to do.”